Digitalworldspace/jewelry-store/README.md

 ## The Showroom

-Right under the hero, "The Showroom" pulls your **most recently added product** into a large center spot and the next six into an orbiting diamond formation around it — all real, live data from your `products` table.
-The moment a visitor scrolls to it, the pieces fly in from off-screen and settle into place.
-Add a new product in the admin panel and it'll take its place in the showroom automatically (newest items show up first, since it uses the same "newest first" ordering as the rest of the site).
-If you have fewer than 7 products, the layout just uses however many you have.
+Right under the hero, "The Showroom" pulls **7 random products** into a large center spot plus an orbiting diamond formation around it — a different, real, live selection each time someone loads the page (it stays stable while they're browsing, then reshuffles on their next visit).
+All real data from your `products` table — nothing here is simulated.
+If you have fewer than 7 products, it just uses however many you have.

+Click any product anywhere on the site (Showroom or the main Collection) and its quick-view now shows a **"Goes well with this piece"** strip of related products — same category when possible, otherwise a random mix — click any of them to jump straight to that product.

 ## Why "Admin" isn't in the storefront menu